skehlet/hammerspoon/README.md

 * Hammer+mouse4 or mouse5 to move windows to left/right half of screen
 * Caffeine equivalent
 * Microphone and speaker indicators to confirm my Airpods are the active input/output
-* Lots of little things added here and there
+* Lots of little things added here and there, see the [include](./include/) folder for all my scripts.